-A project manager job description is defined by the role of the project.
-To hire a project manager use my guide to take an interview.
+The role of the project defines a project manager’s job description.
+To hire a project manager, use my guide to take an interview.

 A project charter is not only a document that is authorized by the sponsor to the project manager.

 A project charter contains brief but very vital information about the project.

 The agile Manifesto was introduced in 2001.
 This is the latest addition to Project Management.
 It revolves around adaptation.
 As the world is changing rapidly and hence its introduction was due.
 But it does not mean that the traditional Project management is outdated.
 Agile is just an extra value to the basic concept of project management.